 - Use another provider to send Spam to promote a site hosted on or connected to the Services or Infrastructure.
 If a site has multiple users who use a shared and common mail server, that mail server must require individual user identification and authorization

 - Send e-mail messages:

-- That are intended to harass or annoy others
+- a.
+That are intended to harass or annoy others

-- To any recipient that has indicated that he/she does not wish to receive them
+- b.
+To any recipient that has indicated that he/she does not wish to receive them

 - Violate any charters, policies, rules or agreements disseminated or declared by any search engines, subscription web services, chat services, blogs, Web pages, etc. accessed via the Services or Infrastructure

 - Violate the applicable acceptable use policies of other Internet Service Providers (ISPs) when data, content, or other communications are carried across the networks of such ISPs

 Violation of this AUP is prohibited.
 DC BLOX has sole discretion in determining if a User action, inaction or use of DC BLOX’s Infrastructure or Services are in violation of this AUP.
 DC BLOX expressly reserves the right to pursue any and all remedies that it believes are necessary which include, but are not limited to, warnings (written or verbal), filtering, blocking, suspending, or terminating accounts, billing for administrative costs, reactivation charges or bringing legal action to enjoin violations and/or to collect damages, if any, caused by AUP violations.
 Such actions may be taken by DC BLOX without notice to User.